youbastard/solid-potato/POSTS.md

 - Mystery Science Theater 3000 - The final invention exchange occurred in episode 519, "Outlaw" (the seventh show featuring Nelson as the host), wherein the Mads presented "the first really real time machine" opposite Mike and the bots' "instant Fabio kit".

-- Pica - Pica is a medical disorder characterized by an appetite for substances largely non-nutritive foods (e.g. metal [coins, etc.], clay, coal, soil, feces, chalk, paper, soap, mucus, ash, gum, etc.)

-  In order for these actions to be considered pica,...

 - Being John Malkovich - John Malkovich claimed that he approached the character of "John Malkovich" as he would any other fictional role